England-Suffolk Flag

 The ornate gardens themselves are hidden behind the Abbey Gate on Angel Hill and are a lot bigger on the inside when you pop your head in.
 There's an afternoon picnic's worth in here and they'll even lead you over the River Lark on your way back to the car.

-It's all free, since you ask, unlike that Pay & Display that swallowed the last of the small change meaning this stay was as short as any help from a resident.
+It's all free, since you ask, unlike that PAY & DISPLAY that swallowed the last of the small change meaning this stay was as short as any help was from a resident.

 ;